Donders-Institute/bidscoin/docs/utilities.rst

       $ bidsmapper sourcefolder bidsfolder     # This produces a study bidsmap and launches a GUI
       $ bidscoiner sourcefolder bidsfolder     # This converts your data to BIDS according to the study bidsmap

-    Default settings and template bidsmaps are stored in the ".bidscoin" folder in your home directory (you can modify them to your needs with any plain text editor)
+    Default settings and template bidsmaps are stored in the `.bidscoin` folder in your home directory (you can modify them to your needs with any plain text editor)

-    Set the environment variable BIDSCOIN_DEBUG=TRUE to run BIDScoin in a more verbose logging mode.
+    Set the environment variable `BIDSCOIN_DEBUG=TRUE` to run BIDScoin in a more verbose logging mode and `BIDSCOIN_CONFIG=/writable/path/to/config.toml` if you like to use a different config file.
     Citation reports can be generated with the help of duecredit (https://github.com/duecredit/duecredit)

     For more documentation see: https://bidscoin.readthedocs.io